-Though it's easy to fall into the habit of always writing in the first person, it's crucial to be able to use the third person as well.
-Both first person and third person have their strengths and weaknesses; what works for one story may not work for another.
+It can be easy to fall into the habit of writing in the first person but it's crucial to be able to use the third person as well.
+Both first person and third person have their strengths and weaknesses.
+What works for one story may not work for another.

-Often, as writers, we are too focused on what we think the story is about, rather than - perhaps - what it has become on the page.
-Changing point of view can give you a new perspective, often illuminating new pieces of your fiction, inspiring new ideas, and - ultimately - making for deeper and more introspective fiction.
+Often, as writers, we are too focused on what we think the story is about, rather than — perhaps — what it has become on the page.
+Changing the point of view can give you a new perspective, often illuminating new pieces of your fiction, inspiring new ideas, and making for deeper and more introspective fiction.

 What You Need